 In my experience, actual close relatives will always share large chunks of DNA.
 Therefore I have come up with the following guidelines for finding real 3rd and 4th cousins on your Jewish lines: those DNA matches with at least one segment > 20 cM and another > 10 cM among 5 or more segments.

 Last Wednesday I was scheduled to give a lecture on Jewish DNA for the Jewish SIG of the Dallas Genealogical Society but I took my husband to the ER instead.
 Fortunately I had pre-recorded the talk.
 This blog post is intended to supplement that talk for them.
 Click here for those slides.
 They include my recommendations on where to test if you are Jewish.
+[UPDATE: Click here for the video of the talk Challenges of Endogamy: Jewish DNA testing ]

 Finally, checking your DNA for possible health issues can be very important, especially for an endogamous group like Ashkenazi Jews.
 My husband’s LILIEN family had so much breast cancer and melanoma that it was not a surprise to discover he has a bad BRCA2 gene.
 His mainstream DNA tests did not pick that up, but the Color Genomics test ordered by his oncologist found it.
 My sleuthing determined which family line and has perhaps saved a life by getting them tested (yes breast cancer caught early enough).
 Blogger Lara Diamond also has a BRCA2 deletion caught by 23andme in time for her.
 Click here for her story.

 It is a difficult time here for me due to my husband’s failing health so I am not blogging very often.
+UPDATE 31-jan-2022: it has been 10 months since he passed away and I am still not blogging as often as I used to… I still do many talks though, some of which are online.